ut7/killing-me-softly-with-this-pair/English/killingMeSoftlyWithThisPair.md

 Right but –

 **JONATHAN**
 No. We're done. _(To the audience:)_ So that's it for this intro session.
 Thank you for your attention.
 Thank you for staying, I mean those who stayed… Don't hesitate to contact us if you have questions.
 So we also offer advanced training on the subject, you see, including accessory handling.
-A two days course, you can probably get your employer to subsidize it, so we have one day on the use of a mobile phone during pairing sessions, and then another day on the use of office supplies and potted plants.
+A two days course, you can probably get your employer to pay for it, so we have one day on the use of a mobile phone during pairing sessions, and then another day on the use of office supplies and potted plants.

 That's it.